mjpaytoncs/GridIntegration/README.md

 - **Sequential Grid** see a **first grid** with some filled squares.
 - After a brief **inter-stimulus interval (ISI)**, a **second grid** appears with a different arrangement of filled squares.
 - **Main Task:** Click the square that was not present in either grid.
-- **Post-Task Questionnaire:** Strategy use, perceived difficulty and conifdence -**VVIQ** Vividness Questionnairre - Aphantasia Society Version
+- **Post-Task Questionnaire:** Strategy use, perceived difficulty and confidence -**VVIQ** Vividness Questionnaire - Aphantasia Society Version
  - **Demographics Survey:** Age, gender, and visualization experiences.

 ## Setup Instructions